gradle/gradle/design-docs/ide-integration.md

 - EclipseProject#sourceCompatibility
     - matches sourceCompatibility level for java projects
     - matches `eclipse.jdt.sourceCompatibility` when set
-    - for older Gradle gradle versions default value can be provided by tapi
+    - for older Gradle gradle versions default value can be provided by tapi consumer

-### Story - Expose target JDK for Java projects to Eclipse
+### Story - Expose target JDK for Java projects to Eclipse (3d)

-#### Implementation

 - For `EclipseProject`, add details of the target JVM:
     - JDK name